-Today’s world looks starkly different than it ever has before in modern times.
+Today’s world looks starkly different than it ever has before modern times.
 From race wars and political unrest to a constantly surging pandemic, the American people are facing challenges to their mental, emotional, and physical health like they never have before.
-And in this time of great uncertainty and challenge, more people that usual are in dire need of addiction recovery.
+And in this time of great uncertainty and challenge, more people than usual are in dire need of addiction recovery.

 A survey conducted by the Recovery Village found that since the beginning of the coronavirus pandemic, rates of substance abuse have increased significantly because of the effects it is having on the country.
 Some of their most notable findings include the following:

 - 55% of participants reported an increase in past-month alcohol abuse

 - 18% of participants reported a severe increase in past-month alcohol abuse